-Soil Nitrogen Supply (kg N/ha)
+Soil nitrogen supply (kg N/ha)

 Low Moderate High

 Spring sown (April-June) 60 60 60

 Summer or autumn sown (July to mid-October) 30-50a 0-30a 0

 Grass and clover swards 0 0 0

 a.
 Nitrogen is important when rapid grass growth is needed, e.g. when seedbed conditions are suboptimal; or seed is sown late.
 Nitrogen should not be applied where it will stimulate weed growth (e.g., in weedy stubbles) or seedling competition (e.g., direct-drilled into an existing sward).
-Be aware of NVZ closed periods.
+Be aware of closed periods in regulations (e.g. NVZ).